merldsu/PY_UVM_Framework/README.md

-# PY_UVM_Framework
+# PY_UVM_Framework for SweRV EL2
-This repo contain the PY-UVM framework for RISC-V Single Cycle Core
+This repo contain the PY-UVM framework for SweRV EL2